skyfly200/tiny-boxes/src/docs/dapp.md

 Must be less than the number of shapes.

 ### Color
-An HSL color that is the root of you boxes color scheme
+An HSL color that is the root of your boxes color scheme

 ### Size
 The width and height ranges shapes sizes are randomly chosen from

 ### Position
-The grid
+The number of grid columns and rows, plus how close shapes cluster to them.

 ### Mirroring
+Three layers of mirroring can each be configured with four options; off, diagonal left (\\), diagonal right (/) or cross (X)

 ### Share settings
+Generate a custom link for the parameters you’ve set for your TinyBox, so you can view and/or share as many setting combinations as you like

 ### Mint
 When you find a combination your satisfied with, Press mint and confirm the TX in the Metamask popup

-Once submitted you may wait for it to be mined or click outside the loading dialog to continue exploring unique options.
+Once submitted you may wait for it to be mined or click outside the loading dialog to continue exploring unique options and ideas.

 ## Explore
 Scroll to find cool options to mint or customize to your liking